-JPMorgan’s (Ticker: JPM) Investors’ Day, which begins at 8 a.m. earlier in the day, is an opportunity for the bank to convince investors that it has not lost its “fastball,” an analyst said this month.
+JPMorgan’s (Ticker: JPM) Investors’ Day, which started at 8 a.m. earlier in the day, is an opportunity for the bank to convince investors that it has not lost its “fastball,” according to one analyst this month.

 So far so good.
 Prior to the meeting, the bank reaffirmed its intention to return to 17% tangible capital equity – a key measure of profit – and said it could achieve this mark this year.
 It also expects net interest income in 2022, in addition to the $ 56 billion market – it previously expected more than $ 53 billion – where the cost forecast was set at $ 77 billion.